 Dr. Gregory Brown is a Research Associate Professor of Clinical Psychology in Psychiatry at the University of Pennsylvania and a VISN 4 MIRECC Investigator and Clinical Psychologist at the Corporal Michael J. Crescenz VA Medical Center in Philadelphia, Pennsylvania.
 Dr. Brown serves on the Executive Committee for the Steven A. Cohen Military Family Clinic at the University of Pennsylvania.
 In collaboration with the Office of Mental Health and Suicide Prevention for the Department of Veterans Affairs (VA), Dr. Brown is a co-developer and master trainer for the VA Cognitive Behavior Therapy for Depression training program and assists in mentoring training consultants in CBT-D. Dr. Brown is the Director of the Center for the Prevention of Suicide at the University of Pennsylvania.
 Dr. Brown is also one of the nation’s leading scholars in suicide prevention.
 He serves on the Dissemination and Implementation Core for the Military Suicide Research Consortium to help with translating research findings to practice.
 He is the co-developer of the Safety Plan Intervention, along with Dr. Barbara Stanley, and he is the co-developer of the Cognitive Therapy for Suicide Prevention intervention, a brief psychotherapy intervention that has been shown to prevent suicide attempts.

-CARL A. CASTRO, PHD
+Torrey A. Creed, PHD

 Soumitra R. Eachempati, MD, FACS, FCCM